 Your course load includes:

 London will also be your classroom.
 Meet with and learn from local medical professionals, epidemiologists, social anthropologists, and public policy-makers.
-Learn first-hand how the British health care system operates.
+Learn how the British health care system operates.
 Study the Jamaican community in London so you can compare when you spend time in Kingston.
 Everything you do will be a part of your learning experience.

 In the final 10 days of the term, you participate in an extended course-related excursion to Kingston, Jamaica, with the University of the West Indies School of Nursing, Mona.
 There you learn about the health care issues in a developing economy through lectures, discussions, and a practicum at community health clinics.